cristina700/Twitter-Database/README.md

 # Twitter-Database
-Creating a database, and deleting and updating info
+Creating a database, deleting and updating info